 The white sand bottom of the Caicos Banks, largely originating from broken-down coral and shell, plays a critical part in why the color of the Caicos Banks is so spectacular.

 The extensive Ramsar Nature Reserve on the southern sides of North Caicos, Middle Caicos, and East Caicos borders the Caicos Banks, and the endless mangrove channels and waterways of this pristine wilderness serve as the nurseries for countless types of bird and marine life.

 The Turks and Caicos has over 100 named islands and cays, and many of these gems surround the Caicos Banks.

 Sights and Attractions

 As quite an extensive area, there are quite a few fascinating and beautiful features in the Caicos Banks.

 Definitely the most significant feature in the Caicos Banks is the imposing Middle Caicos Ocean Hole, the widest blue hole in the world.
-This colossal Karst feature is almost 2000 feet (600m) across, and hundreds of feet deep.
+This colossal Karst feature is almost 2000 feet (600 m) across, and approximately 250 feet deep (76 m).
 This impressive blue hole is found quite close to Middle Caicos, and the surrounding ocean is quite shallow.

 During Hurricane Frances in 2004, the La Famille Express dragged its anchor for 12 miles from South Dock to its current location.
 After the wind and storm surge dropped, the vessel was firmly planted in the sand with little hope of recovery.